-The aim of long-term preservation is to store and keep data usable and comprehensible for tens or even hundreds of years..
+The aim of digital preservation is to store and keep data usable and comprehensible for tens or even hundreds of years.
 Researchers often consider their research data to be unique and, because research can be difficult to repeat, a large volume of data competes for access to long-term storage.
 It is crucial to identify data for long-term preservation, because only the most important data (an estimated 2-5% of all data) is moved into long-term preservation.

 The foundation for maintaining comprehensibility lies in the preservation of bits, which ensures the preservation of digital data when executed systematically.
 From a data usability standpoint, long-term preservation specifically means preserving the comprehensibility of content and applying the storage methods that this requires.
 In such cases, it is possible to ensure that future users will be able to open data, interpret content and use them with devices in use at that time.
 Preserving the comprehensibility of content sets clearly-defined requirements for metadata and storage planning.
 These requirements should be drafted before beginning with any storage.
 Metadata and the storage plan can be used as the basis for ensuring that the data will remain unchanged in storage procedures.